ramoscarlos/rst-guide/ch_directives.rst

         ramoscarlos.com logo (with legend)

-That is all that we need to have an image with a legend below:
+That is all that we need to have an image with a caption below:

 .. figure:: http://ramoscarlos.com/logo.png
     :width: 60%